Zhou Brothers: Art and life in China

-The Zhou Brothers worked together on their art in China from 1973-1986.
+The Zhou Brothers worked together on their art in China from 1973 to 1986.
 Their first piece together, "The Wave," is still very important to the brothers, not just as their first image together, but as something of a self-portrait from the period.
 During this period, the brothers pursued other projects besides their art together.
 ShanZuo was a set designer for the local opera in Nanning, and DaHuang became a set painter for the Guangxi Dance Troupe.
 Both of these positions allowed the brothers slightly freer movement in China during the last years of the Cultural Revolution.
 In 1974, ShanZuo was hired as a director for a cavern excavation near Nanning, and in 1975 DaHuang graduated from high school.
 In 1976, the Cultural Revolution ended upon the death of Mao and the Zhou Brothers' work and lives took a huge leap forward.
 DaHuang was able to begin work for the National College of Guangxi as an Art Director in designing museum exhibits.
 "The Brothers suffered great difficulties, hardships, and separations in early years, learning through adversity to pursue freedom; gathering confidence to use their art for human communication, based in painful life experience, which brought about new thinking.
 Their rehabilitation of the ancient art language of Chinese culture, supplemented by modern techniques enabled them to make a fresh contribution to late century world art."

 In 1977, they toured with an art group and the brothers began an in-depth study of folk art in different parts of the country.
 They wrote a series of articles entitled “A Study of Folk Art” that were published in several newspapers and art magazines.
 In 1978, the Zhou Brothers were accepted into the Shanghai Drama Institute where they studied Western painting and modern art.

 Art and life in the United States

-The Zhou Brothers began work in the United States in 1986, settling in the Bridgeport area of Chicago, Illinois where they still reside and work, while exhibiting nationally and internationally.
+The Zhou Brothers began work in the United States in 1986, settling in the Bridgeport area of Chicago, Illinois, where they still reside and work, while exhibiting nationally and internationally.
 They have held guest professorships at the International Academy for Art and Design at the Fachhochschule in Hamburg, Germany, 1996, and at the Sommerakademie in Salzburg, Austria, from 1996 to 2010.
 One of the most important demonstrations of their collaboration was the performance the Zhou Brothers gave during the opening ceremony of the World Economic Forum in Davos, Switzerland, in 2000.
 In front of the most important political, economic, and cultural leaders of the world, they created a large-format painting titled New Beginnings to give due treatment to their most important theme: mankind.
 Later, they were chosen to create a work of art in honor of President Hu Jintao's state visit on January 19, 2011.
 The work they created was part of a series called Portrait of History.
 The Zhou Brothers attended the ceremony at the White House when the painting was presented as a gift to President Hu Jintao.